Dark-pion dark matter beyond leading order: unitarized chiral dynamics: Chiral perturbation theory

 An advantage of the partial-wave decomposition is that the nontrivial unitarity constraint on the $S$-matrix, namely, the optical theorem for the scattering amplitude, takes a simpler form than in the momentum-space representation.
 The optical theorem implies, for the forward scattering amplitude of two particles with equal mass $m$,

 where $|\vec{p}| = \sqrt{s-4m^2}/2$ is the magnitude of the momentum in the center-of-mass frame\,\footnote{For incoming particles with unequal masses $m_1$ and $m_2$, $|\vec{p}| = \lambda^{1/2}(s, m_1^2, m_2^2) / (2\sqrt{s})$ with $\lambda(x, y, z) = x^2 + y^2 + z^2 - 2xy - 2yz - 2zx$ being the K\"{a}llén triangle function.} and $\sigma^{\rm tot}(s)$ is the total cross section of the two-particle initial state.
 Combining this with the partial-wave expansion in Eq.~(\ref{eq:partial wave}), the relation simplifies, by virtue of the orthogonality of the Legendre polynomials $P_\ell(x)$, to an algebraic condition for each angular momentum $\ell$.
-Then the optical theorem holds for each partial-wave amplitude and, restricting the final state to two-body channels as well, it reads
+While Eq.~(\ref{eq:optical theorem}) assumes a fixed initial state, the optical theorem can be extended to the multichannel case by allowing the initial state to be coupled two-body channels as well.
+The corresponding partial-wave unitarity condition then reads

 Here the $T$-matrix element $T_{\ell,ij}(s)$ denotes the partial-wave scattering amplitude from channel $i$ to channel $j$.
 The phase-space factor $\rho_i(s)$ is given by $\rho_i(s)=|\vec{p}_i|/8\pi\sqrt{s}$, where $|\vec{p}_i|$ is the center-of-mass momentum of channel $i$.
 This unitarity relation applies only to channels that are kinematically open at the given $\sqrt{s}$.